redox-os/website/content/news/this-month-240731.md

 ## Programs

 wget is finally working thanks to 4lDO2 and Ribbon!

+Now COSMIC Terminal and Nushell can exit properly.

 - 4lDO2 fixed most bugs on the COSMIC programs
 - Ron Williams fixed the Helix text editor.